-When developing a new platform, it’s always about choices.
-Choices that are depending on budget, future possibilities, company growth, personal development, browser support, business case, clients briefing, et cetera.
+When developing a new platform, it always comes down to choices.
+Choices that depend on budget, future possibilities, company growth, personal development, browser support, business case, clients briefing, et cetera.

-For a pharmaceutical platform the chances are that the client wants the website to perform perfectly in every browser, which includes older browsers.
+For a pharmaceutical platform, chances are that the client wants the website to perform perfectly in every browser, which includes older browsers.
 This means the focus might be completely different compared to a 3-week-campaign being promoted in TV commercials and cinemas.

 For Oasen, a water company in The Netherlands, we had the privilege that the client actually wanted to create an award worthy project.
 They wanted to trigger agencies to think out of the default ‘water company box’ and create a next level platform.
 As winning awards is what we do, this project soon became a high target within our organization.

 Maybe this needs a little more context regarding our past.
 We have been developing one-pagers for bigger platforms, but always with performance, architectural or budget issues.
 Because of those issues we didn’t have the flexibility to implement all the desirable animations, which caused us to fall back on the default browser behavior.

 This project needed a solid technical kick-off so I briefed a team of developers to invest time in different prototypes.

 This project needed a solid technical kick-off so I briefed a team of developers to invest time into different prototypes.
 All with the same assignment; to setup a basic architecture requiring animation possibilities, data binding, easy routing/data handling and a learning curve that shouldn’t be too difficult for new developers on the project.